 It's important to have a plan when redesigning your website because leaving out important changes can affect your ranking in search engines.
-One of the most important changes is to make sure you incorporate SEO or Search Engine Optimization so you'll have a better chance for better keyword ranking in the search engines.
+One of the most important changes is to make sure you incorporate SEO or Search Engine Optimization so you'll have a better chance for higher keyword ranking in search engines.

 The following is a redesign plan for small businesses without a shopping cart:

 Some website owners want to keep their original layout and just need the code cleaned up or the site optimized for better search engine ranking.
 Others will want a complete new design so all of the following may not apply to your website plan:

 - Determine your preferred target audience and design your pages accordingly.